 - Avoid the hassle and uncertainty of a trial

-Plea bargains provide some sense of security because they allow defendants to negotiate the terms of sentencing and avoid the most severe punishments.
+Plea bargains also provide some sense of security because they allow defendants to negotiate the terms of sentencing and avoid the most severe punishments by agreeing to a lesser offense.

-Defendants also benefit from the time savings of plea bargaining, especially for less serious charges.
+Defendants also save time due to plea bargaining, especially for less serious charges.
 Often, they face restrictions from bail orders while a case is pending.
 Repeated court appearances require time away from work and travel if the court is not local.
-The stress of the unresolved charges can wear a person down.
+The stress of unresolved charges can wear a person down.
 A guilty plea can let them move on with their life.

-The most significant drawback of a plea deal is the lost opportunity.
+The most significant drawback of a plea deal is the lost opportunity to win the case at trial.
 A defendant who takes a plea bargain waives many potential objections to evidence that could have influenced a jury trial.
 A plea bargain eliminates the possibility of a "not guilty" verdict.

 A defendant who accepts a plea agreement typically surrenders the right to appeal the conviction.
 Appeals of a plea bargain are much narrower than appeals of guilty verdicts at trial.
-They are often limited to instances of prosecutorial misconduct or other rare defects in the plea process.
+They are often limited to instances of prosecutorial misconduct, violation of constitutional rights, or other rare defects in the plea process.

-For these reasons, it is very important to consult with a criminal defense attorney before entering a plea agreement.
-A skilled defense lawyer can evaluate the merits of a case and the likely outcomes of a trial against the plea offered by the prosecution.
+For these reasons, it is very important to consult with a criminal defense attorney or public defender before entering a plea agreement.
+A skilled defense lawyer can check the merits of a case and the likely outcomes of a trial against the plea offered by the prosecution.
 An attorney familiar with the jurisdiction and area of law can assess whether a plea offer is fair.
 They may even negotiate a better outcome for the defendant.

 Does Accepting a Plea Bargain Mean You Are Guilty?

-Put simply, yes.
+Simply, yes.
 A plea bargain means the accused is pleading guilty or not contesting the charges.
-In most jurisdictions, a "no contest" plea results in a judicial finding of guilt.
-Defendants therefore need to consider that aspect of a plea bargain carefully.
+In most jurisdictions, a no contest plea results in a judicial finding of guilt.
+Therefore, defendants need to consider a plea bargain with caution.

 - Suspension of a driver's license